wwall3r/blog/src/lib/posts/making-a-website.md

 #### Markdown

-It seems like there are already some good existing libraries for this, and the real kicker is having a standard way of describing the post metadata already.
+It seems like there are already some good libraries which already exist for this, and the real kicker is having a standard way of describing the post metadata already.
 Otherwise I may have been tempted to just write the posts in plain HTML/Svelte.

 [mdsvex](https://mdsvex.com) |